On a Cop Show

 - Tends to happen at least once per game in the Ace Attorney series.

 - Most notably during the fourth case of the first when Miles Edgeworth is accused of murder.
 And again in Investigations, but only for about half an hour.

 - Heck, start off with the first nonpractice case in the series.
 After confronting Mia's real murderer Phoenix Wright finds himself accused of the deed after Maya (his assistant-to-be) gets the rap.

 - Done in flashback a few times.
 In Trials and Tribulations, Phoenix decides to go to law school specifically because of seeing Mia defend him in court and in another Gumshoe's first meeting with Edgeworth is when the new detective is accused of Byrne's murder.

-- There's also a fairly well-known theory among some fans that Big Bad Red John is actually protagonist Patrick Jane.
+- There's a fairly well-known theory among some fans that Big Bad Red John is actually protagonist Patrick Jane.

 - In Pushing Daisies, Ned was suspected of killing a business rival, so had to languish in jail for part of the episode.
 Fortunately, his friends proved themselves to be skilled investigators even without him.

 - Scrubs had a season one episode where JD got to witness everything at Sacred Heart from the other side after he developed appendicitis.
 There was also the season six episode when Laverne was in a coma and the episodes where Carla and Jordan gave birth, all of which occur at Sacred Heart.